About PCR TESTING FOR UTI

 Rapid, Accurate Testing for Urinary Tract Infections

-UTIs can be painful and easily disrupt your everyday life.
+UTIs can be painful and disruptive to your everyday life.
 You shouldn't have to wait days for test results before you can receive proper treatment.
-With PCR testing for UTIs, we can identify the problem within a day and quickly get you on the correct plan to heal your urinary issues.
-For more information, contact Kasraeian Urology in Jacksonville, FL or schedule an appointment with Dr. Ahmad Kasraeian or Dr. Ali Kasraeian today.
+With PCR testing for UTIs, we can identify the problem within a day and quickly get you started on the best UTI treatment for you.
+For more information, contact Kasraeian Urology in Jacksonville, FL, or schedule an appointment with Dr. Ahmad Kasraeian or Dr. Ali Kasraeian today.